enel-gdh-educational/katacoda-scenarios/version-control/basics/step5.md

 git checkout master
 ```

-which is definitely not clear, but assume it is you safe escape word!

-### Checking out single files

-You can also checkout a single file, meaning that you don't point to a different commit, but you just pick up a file from a different commit
+__You can also checkout a single file__, meaning that you don't point to a different commit, but you just pick up a file from a different commit
  and copy it into the staging area and the worktree.

+This may be not clear for now, but until tomorrow let's assume it's a safe escape word!
-In a next scenario you will go into details.
+The next scenario will go into details about evereything `git checkout` can do.

 ### Tags
 However checking out a commit by its id is very tedious.
 In truth, `git` is smart enough to let you specify only the first